jemmy512/book-notes/CS/refactoring-2.md

 # 6 A First Set of Refactorings

-Probably the most common refactoring I do is extracting code into a function (`Extract Function` (106)) or a variable (`Extract Variable` (119)).
-Since refactoring is all about change, it’s no surprise that I also frequently use the inverses of those two (`Inline Function` (115) and `Inline Variable` (123)).
+Probably the most common refactoring I do is extracting code into a function (`Extract Function`) or a variable (`Extract Variable`).
+Since refactoring is all about change, it’s no surprise that I also frequently use the inverses of those two (`Inline Function` and `Inline Variable`).

-Extraction is all about giving names, and I often need to change the names as I learn. `Change Function Declaration` (124) changes names of functions; I also use that refactoring to add or remove a function’s arguments.
-For variables, I use `Rename Variable` (137), which relies on `Encapsulate Variable` (132).
-When changing function arguments, I often find it useful to combine a common clump of arguments into a single object with `Introduce Parameter Object` (140).
+Extraction is all about giving names, and I often need to change the names as I learn. `Change Function Declaration` changes names of functions; I also use that refactoring to add or remove a function’s arguments.
+For variables, I use `Rename Variable`, which relies on `Encapsulate Variable`.
+When changing function arguments, I often find it useful to combine a common clump of arguments into a single object with `Introduce Parameter Object`.

- I use `Combine Functions into Class` (144) to group functions, together with the data they operate on, into a class.
-Another path I take is to combine them into a transform (`Combine Functions into Transform` (149)), which is particularly handy with read-only data.
-At a step further in scale, I can often form these modules into distinct processing phases using `Split Phase` (154).
+ I use `Combine Functions into Class` to group functions, together with the data they operate on, into a class.
+Another path I take is to combine them into a transform (`Combine Functions into Transform`), which is particularly handy with read-only data.
+At a step further in scale, I can often form these modules into distinct processing phases using `Split Phase`.

 ## Extract Function